LinkedIn hook generator

 Why your hook matters

 On LinkedIn, only the first ~210 characters of your post are visible before the "see more" button.
 This tiny window determines whether someone reads your post or scrolls past it.
+According to LinkedIn creator data, posts with strong opening lines receive up to 3x more impressions than posts with weak or generic openings.

 The math is simple: